mshideler/Group2/Deliverable 2/README.md

 ![Combined Weather Output](https://github.com/mshideler/Group2/blob/mshideler/Deliverable%202/Resources/WeatherOutputExample.png)

-We anticipate using the combined data in our analysis of wine quality; however, the other two files may be of use as well.
+We anticipate using only the combined data in our analysis of wine quality; however, the other two files may be of use as well.
 These files have been uploaded to a bucket at S3.

 # Cleaning Wine Data